BerserkerDotNet/BlazorState/README.md

 ## Defining components

-As in `React-Redux` there are same two kinds of component in `Blazor-Redux`.
+As in `React-Redux` there are also two kinds of component in `Blazor-Redux`.
 First, is presentational component, this component does not have access to the application state and takes all it needs from `props` object that is passed to it.
 Similarly, the outgoing communication is also done through callbacks, that are passed with `props`.
 In simple words, this component only renders data that is passed to it.

 Here is an example of the `Counter` presentational component: